inverno-io/inverno-core/README.md

 ### Summary

 In this simple example, we created a Winter module which exposes one bean and use it to implement logic in an application.
 As you can imagine a real life application is far more complex than that, composed of many modules providing multiple beans in different ways and wired altogether.
-The Winter framework has been created to create such applications in a simple, elegant and efficient way, please consult the [complete documentation](doc/reference-guide.md) to get the full picture.
+The Winter framework has been designed to create such applications in a simple, elegant and efficient way, please consult the [complete documentation](doc/reference-guide.md) to get the full picture.

 ## Building Winter framework

-The Winter framework can be built using maven and Java 9+ with the following command:
+The Winter framework can be built using Maven and Java 9+ with the following command:

 ```shell
 $ mvn install